chainwikinet/wikijs-yam-content/totalsupply.md

 To transform OG YAM balance into current YAM balances, get `yamsScalingFactor` and `base` from https://etherscan.io/address/0x0e2298e3b3390e3b945a5456fbf59ecc3f55da16#readContract

 Multiply OG YAM balance by `yamsScalingFactor` and then divide by `base`.

-# How Many YAMv2 will I get?

-You'll get the same **proportion** of total YAMs that you currently have now.
-Rebases do not change this.